graysonhicks/generator-flyweight/README.md

 <img src="fly.png" width="150">

 An ultra-lightweight Yeoman generator for simple web projects.
-No frameworks, just jQuery, Bootstrap, Underscore, Font Awesome and scaffolding
+No frameworks, just jQuery, Bootstrap, Underscore, and scaffolding

 ### What is Included
 * Sass
 * jQuery
-* jQueryUI
 * Underscore
-* Font-Awesome
-* Bootstrap
+* Bootstrap 4
-* Browserify/watchify

 ### Installation & Usage